-Tag Description exception Simple class name of any exception that was thrown while handling the request. method Request's method (for example, GET or POST)
+Tag Description exception Simple class name of any exception that was thrown while handling the request. method Request's method (for example, GET or POST) outcome Request's outcome based on the status code of the response.
+1xx is INFORMATIONAL, 2xx is SUCCESS, 3xx is REDIRECTION, 4xx CLIENT_ERROR, and 5xx is SERVER_ERROR

-Tag Description outcome Request's outcome based on the status code of the response.
-1xx is INFORMATIONAL, 2xx is SUCCESS, 3xx is REDIRECTION, 4xx CLIENT_ERROR, and 5xx is SERVER_ERROR status Response's HTTP status code (for example, 200 or 500) uri Request's URI template prior to variable substitution, if possible (for example, /api/person/{id})
+Tag Description status Response's HTTP status code (for example, 200 or 500) uri Request's URI template prior to variable substitution, if possible (for example, /api/person/{id})

-To customize the tags, provide a @Bean that implements WebMvcTagsProvider.
+To add to the default tags, provide one or more @Beans that implement WebMvcTagsContributor.
+To replace the default tags, provide a @Bean that implements WebMvcTagsProvider.